harperh0/carbon_trading/README.md

 - Code files: **carbon.ipynb**
 - Database: MySQL
-- Documentation: The data processing module involves the **carbon.ipynb** Jupyter Notebook, which serves as the primary environment for data analysis, transformation, and exploration.
+- Documentation: The data processing module involves the Jupyter Notebook, which serves as the primary environment for data analysis, transformation, and exploration.
   - Detailed documentation and explanatory comments are provided within the notebook itself, guiding users through each step of the data processing pipeline.
   - Key functionalities covered include:
     - Loading scraped data from the data source(s).